Bayer-Group/column-resizer/README.md

     disableResize() {
         if (this.resizer) {
-            // this will return the current state of the options including column widths
+            // This will return the current state of the
+            // options including column widths.
-            // these widths can be saved so the table can be initialized with them this.resizer.reset({ disable: true });
+            // These widths can be saved so the table
+            // can be initialized with them.
+            this.resizer.reset({ disable: true });
         }
     }